Autumn for the desert willow

 Woolly Blue Curls

 Deliciously fragrant, woolly blue curls is a shrub with bright green and narrow leaves and rich blue and purple, curly, and woolly flowers that grow on stalks.
 Though they tend to grow towards the coast in western parts of California, they grow in dry, sunny areas in California and Baja California.
 This plant is very attractive to hummingbirds.
-Bees and butterflies, like the Variable Checkerspot butterfly that you can see in our Butterfly Pavilion, love it too!
+Bees and butterflies, like the Variable Checkerspot butterfly, love it too!
 Its leaves are also said to make a very delicious tea.

 Cleveland sage, also known as blue sage, is a fragrant shrub with wrinkly, fuzzy green leaves and rich purple or blue, trumpet-shaped flowers that grow in raised clusters.
 This drought-tolerant plant grows in well drained, sunny areas in Southern California and Baja California.
 Cleveland sage’s lovely, strong fragrance and beautiful flowers attract a lot of hummingbirds and bees.
-It was also eaten, used for ceremonies, and used to cure poison oak by Native Americans.
+It has also been eaten, used for ceremonies, and used to cure poison oak by Native Americans in California.

 Channel Island Tree Poppy

 The Channel Island tree poppy is a rare, tall shrub with beautiful, bright, and fragrant yellow flowers and smooth, silvery leaves.
 They grow fast in dry areas and they only grow naturally on the Channel Islands.
 Did you know that this drought-tolerant plants’ seeds germinate better after a fire?